UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_08.md

 We can assume a geometric view of the data.
 (More on this soon)

-Here the red region corresponds to the “not A+” class and the blue region corresponds to the “A+” class.
+Here the red region corresponds to the `not A+` class and the blue region corresponds to the `A+` class.

 There is a line separating the red region and the blue region which is called the **decision boundary** of the model.